procore-oss/ruby-sdk/README.md

 end
 ```

-Now that the user's token is stored, requests can be made from anywhere in the
+With the user's token stored, requests can be made from anywhere in the
-application that access to the Rails session.
+application that has access to the Rails session.

 ```ruby
 client = Procore::Client.new(